Genzer/quick/ai-prompts/writing.md

 # Writing Styles for Non-Fictions

 The following "rules" I use to instruct LLMs to "write" or "rewrite".
-These "rules" I learned from "Principles" in the book ["On Writing Well"](http://richardcolby.net/writ2000/wp-content/uploads/2017/09/On-Writing-Well-30th-Anniversa-Zinsser-William.pdf)
+These "rules" I learned from "Principles" and "Bits and Pieces" in the book ["On Writing Well"](http://richardcolby.net/writ2000/wp-content/uploads/2017/09/On-Writing-Well-30th-Anniversa-Zinsser-William.pdf)

 - Favor short paragraphs over bullet points.
 - Use bullet points only for listing.